-- 1. To find resistance of a given wire using metre bridge and hence determine the specific resistance of its material. - 2.
-To determine resistance per cm of a given wire by plotting a graph of potential difference versus current. - 3.
-To verify the laws of combination (series/parallel) of resistances using a metre bridge. - 4.
-To compare the emf's of two given primary cells using potentiometer. - 5.
+To verify the laws of combination (parallel) of resistances using a metre bridge.

+- 4. To compare the EMF of two given primary cells using potentiometer. - 5.
 To determine the internal resistance of given primary cell using potentiometer. - 6.
 To determine resistance of a galvanometer by half-deflection method and to find its figure of merit. - 7.
-To convert the given galvanometer (of known resistance of figure of merit) into an ammeter and voltmeter of desired range and to verify the same. - 8.
-To find the frequency of the ac mains with a sonometer.
+To convert the given galvanometer (of known resistance and figure of merit) into a voltmeter of desired range and to verify the same.